TheContentGym/CreateRestAPIAddTwoNumbers/README.md

 }
 ```

-### If the JSON data is missing number1 or number2, or if they are not valid numbers, an error response will be returned:
+#### If the JSON data is missing number1 or number2, or if they are not valid numbers, an error response will be returned:

 ```
 {
   "error": "Invalid input.
 Please provide number1 and number2."
 }
 ```

+Contributions welcome - feel free to add what you wish.